-One of our core prinicpals is encouraging safer play, which in turn allows us to go farther with our roleplay.
+One of our core prinicpals is encouraging safer play, which in turn allows us to go further with our roleplay.

-Lots of games carry a certain amount of risk.
-We don’t question the risk of injury when playing a sport; often, we wear protective gear to minimize the chances of being seriously hurt.
+Lots of games carry risk; we wear protective gear when playing sports to minimize the chances of being injured.
 Roleplaying is no exception: intense action sequences, deep emotional content, and creeping horror all carry the risk of discomfort or distress.
-Safety tools help keep everyone safe even as they test their boundaries—protective gear for your mental and emotional well-being.
+Safety tools help keep everyone secure even as they test their boundaries—protective gear for your mental and emotional well-being.